 Calder Red (Painting)

 I became aware of the fact that I wanted to increase the “potential” feelings in the spaces, the changes, the possibilities, the hidden scenarios.
-Denise Gonzalez-Foerster
+Dominique Gonzalez-Foerster

 Dominique Gonzalez-Foerster creates environments that engage visitors as both viewers and participants.
 References to film, literature and art abound throughout her work and are used to collaborate with other artists and to appropriate their work.